How to Prevent Mobility Scooter Theft

 Although, in most cases, these scooters are stolen to be sold, sometimes they are stolen by youngsters for a little joy ride and are found totally wrecked just a few miles away.

-If you’ve just purchased a mobility scooter or have had one for years, you can follow the steps below to prevent mobility scooter theft.
+If you’ve recently purchased a mobility scooter or are a long-term user, then we’ve put together a little guide on how you can prevent mobility scooter theft.

 For those who don’t know, most scooters have a freewheel setting.
 When this is on, the motor is unlocked, allowing it to be pushed along.